SachsKaylee/helios/README.md

 Take a look at the [Wiki](https://github.com/PatrickSachs/helios/wiki) for a more detailed explanation and a walk through of all steps required.

-## Contributing
+### Contributing

-Always welcome!
+As always contributions are more than welcome!

-Make sure to read `CONTRIBUTING.md` and `STYLE.md` beforehand though.
+Feel free to skim through the codebase and tackle some TODOs, take a look at the issues page or just randomly shoot PRs at me.